Hallahan High School Building Exterior

 On the left is the Papal Seal of Pope Pius X above left of the Wood Street entrance.
 At right is a sketch of the seal.
 The crown, shield, and keys are standard papal emblems.
 Pius X had been prelate of Venice, a seagoing city whose symbol was the winged lion representing the evangelist (gospel writer) Mark.
 The lion holds a book inscribed "Pax tibi Marce evangelista meus," the motto of Venice, which means "Peace to you, Mark, my evangelist."
 The anchor and six-pointed star are taken from Hebrews 6:19, which says that the hope we have is the anchor of the soul.
 The star on the Hallahan building seal is an Americanized 5-pointed version.

 Although the hexagram star of David has been Americanized, a few other references to Judaism and stars can be found on the Wood Street side.
-A panel devoted to the Jewish queen of the Old Testament, Esther (Persian for "star"), can be found on the western end.
+A stone panel devoted to the Jewish queen of the Old Testament, Esther (Persian for "star"), can be found on the western end.
 Esther stands up for her people in the story celebrated yearly at Purim.

 "Esther Exemplar of filial piety"